-I always thought, salt came from the sea and only sea.
+I always thought salt came from the sea and only the sea.
 It never occurred to me that earth can also have a salt mine hidden in her belly.
 Until I saw one such mine in Southern Poland, Wieliczka Salt Mine, not too far from the town of Krakow.

-Since the mine is well below the sea level, you only see a small building when you reach the entrance.
+Since the mine is well below sea level, you only see a small building when you reach the entrance.
 But the marvels start to appear after you have descended about 400 wooden steps to reach the first level i.e. the top level of the mine.
-Various flights of steps take you further down till you are 300+ meters below the ground level.
-And thankfully there is a miner’s elevator to bring you back on the ground.
-This mine has produced salt since 13thCE till a few years back.
+Various flights of steps take you further down till you are 300+ meters below ground level.
+And thankfully there is a miner’s elevator to bring you back to the ground.
+The Wieliczka Salt Mine has produced salt since 13thCE till a few years back.

 Even the chandeliers have been made out of salt crystals, polished to an extent that the light shimmers through them.
 The floor is made of tiles from the rocks here.
 Intelligent lighting creates a surreal effect.
 Our guide told us that most sculptures were created by the miners themselves, and their names are engraved on plaques in the ballroom.
 I loved the creativity used in the most mundane of the places that have converted a non-operational mine into a tourist hot spot.
 And a UNESCO world heritage site.